crystalduran/portfolio-crystal/README.md

 ## Personal Portfolio - Crystal Durán

-This is my personal portfolio, designed to showcase my work as a frontend developer.
+This is my personal portfolio, designed to showcase my work as a developer.
 The design is minimalist and inspired by manga panels, offering a clear and stylized presentation of information. ⸜(｡˃ ᵕ ˂ )⸝♡

 ### Technologies